reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ## Conclusion

 In this article we saw how to use logging in spring boot and customize it further to suit our requirements.
 But to fully leverage the benefits, the logging capabilities of the framework need to be complemented with robust and standardized logging practices in engineering teams.
-The logging standards also need to be enforced with reviews and code quality tools and help to give us visibliity into our systems in live environments.
+These practices will also need to be enforced with a mix of peer reviews and automated code quality tools.
+Everything taken together will ensure that when production errors happen we have the maximum information to dig deeper start our diagnosis.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/localstack).